Babies, Toddlers, and Preschoolers attend class together until age 5, why?

-Of course watch out for your child’s safety, but mostly your job is to just relax, and have fun!
+Of course, watch out for your child’s safety, but mostly your job is just to relax, and have fun!

 How should we use the Music Together Materials?

-We are also happy to discuss your child's individual progress in obtaining musical competence at any time outside of class.
+We are also happy to discuss your child's progress in obtaining musical competence at any time outside of class.

 May I take pictures in class?